-Hoping to reset agenda, Britain's May appoints new Conservative Party chairman
+Hoping for a new start, Britain's May appoints new Conservative Party head

 The main opposition Labour Party, under the leadership of leftist lawmaker Jeremy Corbyn, is enjoying some of the highest numbers of support in its history.

-It will now fall to the 46-year-old Lewis to provide the leadership needed to attract younger voters and those in northern England if the governing party is to have a chance to win the next election in 2022.
+It will now fall to the 46-year-old Lewis, and new deputy James Cleverly, to provide the leadership needed to attract younger voters and those in northern England if the governing party is to have a chance to win the next election in 2022.

-Lewis, who is popular in the party and was a supporter of May’s leadership bid last year, will take over from veteran minister Patrick McLoughlin, who had been criticized by some members for failing to broaden the appeal of the party.
+Lewis, who is popular in the party and was a supporter of May’s leadership bid in 2016, will take over from veteran minister Patrick McLoughlin, who had been criticized by some members for failing to broaden the appeal of the party.

+“(Lewis is) the type who might have the guts and inclination to take on the party internally and to be a loud media voice to take away the heat from Theresa May,” a Conservative member said.
+“He’s not usually scared of a fight.”

 Additional reporting by William James, Alistair Smout; Editing by Richard Balmforth